atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Thursday, July 29, 2020
+- Wrote an [article] (https://medium.com/@anneculpepper_98676/lessons-from-monasticism-ba321e3c67cb) about Software Engineering and monasticism on Medium.
+- Worked on developing Movie Sagas project

+---
 #### Wednesday, July 28, 2020
 - Registered for Flaticon for new-bucket design upgrade
 - Gained access to beta version of Plasmic (React UX software)
 - Worked on functional components in React
+- Landing page styling for new-bucket

 ---
 #### Tuesday, July 27, 2020